 - How long is Texel? - The island is 23,7 km long and 9,6 km wide

-- Where is Texel Island? - It is located in the Dutch province of North Holland and is the southernmost island in the Wadden Sea.
+- Where is the island of Texel? - It is located in the Dutch province of North Holland and is the southernmost island in the Wadden Sea.

 - How much does the ferry from Den Helder to Texel cost? - In January 2020, the return trip by ferry by car and max.
 9 people € 37 for an outward journey on Fri / Sat / Sun / Mon.
 If you travel to the island on Tuesday / Wednesday / Thursday, it will be even cheaper at € 25.
 You can find the current prices on the Website of the ferry.

-- How long do you take the ferry to Texel? - The crossing takes 20 minutes.
-The ferry departs every hour on weekdays between 6: 30 and 21: 30 from Den Helder.
+- How long is the ferry to Texel? - The crossing takes 20 minutes.
+The ferry departs from Den Helder every weekday between 6: 30 and 21: 30.
 On Sundays and public holidays and depending on the season, the ferry service starts later.
-Exact and current information is available at the Website of the ferry.
+Exact and current information can be found on the Website of the ferry.

-- Is the island of Texel car-free? - No, cars can drive on Texel.
-However, there are many narrow country roads where you rarely see cars.
-There you tend to meet tractors and farmers who drive to their fields.
+- Is the island of Texel car-free? - No, cars are allowed on Texel.
+However, there are many and narrow highways where cars are rarely encountered.
+There you will find more tractors and farmers driving to their fields.

 - Island of sheep and smart farmers - Texel in the Wadden Sea